Computer Science

 Covers topics needed to be successful computer science teaching fellow.
 These include goals, content, and methods of instruction in computer science, and general teaching/learning issues.
 Required once of all teaching fellows.

-Graduate-level directed study in a topic in systems.
+Graduate-level directed study in a topic in computer science.